jbruce12000/kiln-controller/README.md

 ### Simulation

-Select a profile and click Start.
-If you do not have a raspberry pi connected and configured, then your run will be simulated.
-Simulations run at near real time and kiln characteristics are defined in config.py.
+In config.py, set **simulate=True**.
+Start the server and select a profile and click Start.
+Simulations run at near real time.

 ## License